Biomimicry Fellowships 2015 (January and September)

 When are applications due?

-We have secured funding for Biomimicry Fellowships to support fellows working with teachers in K12 schools.
-Fellows will pursue their graduate research in Biomimicry and send 16-20 hours per week partnered with a teacher to bring Biomimicry into K12 classrooms.
-Participating schools include:
+We have secured funding for Biomimicry Fellowships to support fellows working with new cohorts of corporate sponsors and teachers in K12 schools.
+Biomimicry Fellows in K12 schools will pursue their graduate research in Biomimicry and spend 16-20 hours per week partnered with a teacher to bring Biomimicry into the K12 classroom.
+Corporate Biomimicry Fellows will be active in the R&D or organization of the sponsor bringing biomimicry as a new tool for innovation and problem solving.

 Key activities of Biomimicry Fellows in K-12 include: